Pryaxis/TShock/README.md

 1. Close `TShock.4.OTAPI.sln` in Visual Studio.

-You need to do re-run the patcher any time OTAPI updates.
+You need to re-run the patcher any time `OTAPI` updates.
 You need to rebuild `TerrariaServerAPI` any time that the submodule in `TShock` gets changed, if you're doing this from inside the TShock repo.
 You also need to update the submodules (`git submodule update`) if they're out of date on a pull too.

 ##### TShock

 1. Open the `TShockAPI.sln` solution in the root of the repository.

 1. Build the solution.
 It should correctly download NuGet packages automatically and build against the aforementioned `TerrariaServerAPI` project you just built.

+#### On macOS

+1. Install [Homebrew](https://brew.sh) if you haven't already.

+1. Install mono:

+          $ brew install mono

+1. Verify that mono is available:

+          $ mono --version

+          Mono JIT compiler version 5.0.1.1 (2017-02/5077205 Sun Sep 17 18:29:46 BST 2017)
+          ...

+1. Proceed to the [unix build steps](#unix-build-steps) to continue.

+#### On Linux

+1. **DO NOT** just install mono from your package manager unless told to do so.
+If you do and it's out of date, you probably won't be able to successfully develop for TShock.

+1. Follow the [official install instructions for mono](http://www.mono-project.com/download/). **DO** install `mono-complete` or you're missing components.

+#### On Unix

+1. You need to get NuGet.
+Download the latest `nuget.exe` from [NuGet](https://www.nuget.org/downloads).

+1. Make a `~/bin` folder if you don't have one.

+          $ mkdir ~/bin/

+##### The Terraria Server API

+1. Move into the `TerrariaServerAPI` project and then perform a NuGet restore.

+          $ cd ./TerrariaServerAPI/
+          $ mono ~/bin/nuget.exe restore

+1.